 The Jazz History of St. Louis-Part 2: The Great Depression And The Beginning of World War II

-The April 14 Jazz Unlimited is the second part of the Jazz History of St. Louis Radio Documentary.
+The July 13 Jazz Unlimited show is the second part of the Jazz History of St. Louis Radio Documentary.
 The story of the jazz musicians of St. Louis and their relation to St. Louis history will be told in words and music by the people who were a part of that story.
 The musicians and groups featured in Part Two are Red McKenzie and the Mound City Blue Blowers, Pee Wee Russell, Eddie Johnson and the St. Louis Crackerjacks, Hayes Pillars and the Jeter-Pillars Orchestra, George Hudson, Eddie Randle and the St. Louis Blue Devils, Shorty Baker, Clark Terry, Miles Davis’s trumpet teacher, Elwood Buchanon and Floyd Smith.

 Some of the things revealed in the second part of the documentary include:

 - The lineage of the Cab Calloway Orchestra began in St. Louis